Tuttotorna/lon-mirror/COMPARATIVE_ARTIFACT.md

 **Conclusion:**
 Multi-hop tasks expose a structural ceiling in current models that accuracy alone cannot capture.
 OMNIA makes this ceiling measurable.

+Failure Mode: Fact-Chain Drift (Open-Domain QA)

+Observed in: TriviaQA, Natural Questions
+Regime: single-shot inference, post-inference OMNIA, frozen thresholds

+In open-domain question answering, OMNIA consistently flags a subset of correct outputs due to accumulated structural instability across chained factual dependencies.

+Unlike arithmetic or closed-form reasoning, open-domain QA requires traversing multiple implicit fact links (entities, relations, temporal or contextual anchors).
+Each link may be locally valid, yet small incoherences compound across the chain, resulting in elevated global instability.

+Empirical signal

+Across benchmarks:

+Average TruthΩ ≈ 1.6–1.7 for flagged items

+PBII ≈ 0.7–0.75, indicating moderate-to-high base instability

+Flag rate increases with:

+number of implicit facts

+depth of retrieval chain

+reliance on contextual world knowledge

+Notably, accuracy remains high, confirming that this failure mode is invisible to outcome-based metrics.

+Interpretation

+This behavior is classified as fact-chain drift:

+The final answer is correct

+Individual reasoning steps appear plausible

+Structural coherence degrades due to weak or underspecified intermediate links

+OMNIA surfaces this degradation without attempting correction or reranking.

+Limitation (by design)

+OMNIA detects but does not mitigate cascading errors originating from weak factual links.
+It provides a diagnostic signal, not a repair mechanism.

+This preserves OMNIA’s role as a measurement layer, composable with external systems responsible for retrieval, verification, or decision-making.